 It makes a super easy breakfast!
 I slice it, drizzle some honey on top (sometimes) and serve it with cheese and fruit.
 It takes me about a minute to make breakfast and it sure helps when you have four kids and a bunch of animals to feed.

 In fact, I love to always have loaves of bread in the freezer for easy breakfast or as a snack during the day.
-I make this healthy banana bread, pumpkin bread, and this zucchini bread every year.
+I make this healthy banana bread, pumpkin bread, and this zucchini bread every year (Also, check out my Rosh Hashanah honey cake!).
 Just as I have meat in the freezer I also always have a few kinds of loaves!

 Here is another great recipe that I found with agave instead of honey or sugar, should be a good substitute for the sugar as well.